Lope879/cse15l-lab-reports/LabReport4.md

 `<up arrow>` `<up arrow>` `<enter>`

-The up arrows allowed me to search through my history of comamand lines ran previously, which one of them was bash test.sh.
+The up arrows allowed me to search through my history of comamand lines ran previously, which one of them was `bash test.sh`.
 After running the bash file, the tests ran successfully.

 ## Step 9